 Deen will be greatly missed by all who loved her.
-She is survived by her eldest son Victor Charles Beresford II and his fiancé Laurel of Front Royal VA, and by her grandson Christopher Charles Beresford also of Louisa VA.
-She was preceded in death by her husband Charles “Chuck” Beresford; her sister Elaine Broach Hancock; and two beloved sons Scott Winstead Beresford and John Christopher Beresford.
+She is survived by her eldest son, Victor Charles Beresford II and his fiancee , Laurel of Front Royal; her grandson, Christopher Charles Beresford of Louisa.
+She was preceded in death by her husband, Charles “Chuck” Beresford; her sister, Elaine Broach Hancock; and two beloved sons Scott Winstead Beresford and John Christopher Beresford.

-Visitation will be Friday, February 8th, from 6:30-8:30 pm at the Woodward Funeral Home, 200 Fredericksburg Avenue, Louisa VA.
-The funeral service will be held Saturday, February 9th, 2:00 PM at Blue Ridge Shores Baptist Church, 1230 Firehouse Drive, Louisa VA.
-Doors will open at 1:00 pm for viewing.
+A visitation will be held from 6:30-8:30 p.m. on Friday, February 8 at the Woodward Funeral Home, 200 Fredericksburg Avenue, Louisa VA.
+A funeral service will be held at 2 p.m. on Saturday, February 9 at Blue Ridge Shores Baptist Church, 1230 Firehouse Drive, Louisa VA.

 In lieu of flowers, donations may be made to the American Federation for Aging Research (AFAR) at www.afar.org